 The complete coffee & tea assortment

-There are so many coffee and tea specialties available, that one can sometimes lose track of them all.
-Our small coffee & tea assortment makes simplifies everything: What is an Espresso Macchiato?
+There are so many coffee and tea specialties available, one can easily lose track of them all.
+Our small coffee & tea assortment simplifies everything: What is an Espresso Macchiato?
 And at which temperature should green tea be prepared?

 The Italian classic!
 This rendition impresses with its bold and deep flavour profile, which is enhanced by the addition of thick cream.

-: Don’t prepare espresso with boiling water, or else it will quickly become bitter.
+: Don’t prepare espresso with boiling water, or else it will quickly turn bitter.

 Small and very powerful.
 But is it as small and as powerful as espresso?
 Absolutely, seeing as ristretto is brewed with the same amount of coffee as espresso, but with much less water.
 Not for the faint of heart, but most certainly for those true coffee lovers out there!